 Keynotes, workshops and a creative mentor to provide one-on-one support.

 The Highlights Foundation tackles summer camp a bit differently than with s’mores by the campfire and hiking in the woods (although those adventures are always on our schedule, too).
-To us, summer camp is a time to find the kind of encouragement for your writing that only a generous mentor can provide.
-Our camp offers someone to guide you through the long process of publication and a place to work one-on-one with a published author on fine-tuning your words and mastering your pitches in a relaxed and supportive atmosphere.
+To us, summer camp is the place to find the kind of encouragement for your writing that only a generous mentor can provide.
+Our camp offers someone to guide you through the long process of publication and a place to work one-on-one to fine-tune your words and master your pitches in a relaxed and supportive atmosphere.

-This year’s summer camp will kick off each morning with an inspiring keynote, followed by an hour and a half of one-on-one mentorship.
-Your writing mentor for the week will offer broad critiques of your writing as well as immediate feedback on work produced at camp.
+This year’s summer camp will kick off each morning with an inspiring keynote, followed by one-on-one mentorship.
+You will have three mentor sessions throughout the week and your writing mentor will offer broad critiques of your writing as well as immediate feedback on work produced at camp.
 Your mentor will support your goals for the week, whether you want to flush out one piece for submission or identify the strongest concept for your work-in-progress.
-Our goal is to meet your needs by providing one-on-one support each day of camp.

 Conferees will also find time to meet with other members of our faculty for guidance in the submission process, including query-writing basics and overviews of the current children’s book market.
 We know, however, that the most important piece of the publication puzzle is developing your writing muscle.
 That’s why we’ve dedicated plenty of time for you to work on your craft in the comfort of your private accommodations.